Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Introduction

-Although it is legitimate that \cite{christensen2008weighted,shi2008rate,peel2005vpt,joham2002transmit} assume perfect CSIT to determine theoretically optimal performance, this assumption is untenable in practice.
-Also, it is a particularly strong assumption, since the performance of all precoding strategies is crucially depending on the CSIT.
+Although \cite{christensen2008weighted,shi2008rate,peel2005vpt} assume perfect channel state information at the transmitter (CSIT) to determine theoretically optimal performance, this assumption is untenable in practice.
+It is indeed a particularly strong assumption, since the performance of all precoding strategies is crucially depending on the CSIT quality.
 In practical systems, the transmitter has to acquire the channel state information (CSI) of the downlink channel by feedback signaling from the uplink.
 Since in practice the channel coherence time is finite, the information of the instantaneous channel state is inherently incomplete.
-For this reason, a lot of research has been carried out to understand the impact of imperfect CSIT on the system behavior, cf. \cite{love2008olfs} for a recent survey.
+For this reason, a lot of research has been carried out to understand the impact of imperfect CSIT on the system behavior, see \cite{love2008olfs} for a recent survey.

-An information theoretic analysis of the impact of imperfect CSIT on the achievable rate of a ZF precoded MU-MISO downlink channel with $\beta\eqq 1$ has been carried out in \cite{jindal2006mbclf}.
-Hereby, the author derives an upper bound on the per-user rate gap between perfect CSIT and imperfect CSIT under random vector quantization (RVQ) with $B$ feedback bits per user.
-Under finite-rate feedback, both \cite{jindal2006mbclf} and \cite{ding2007mab} observe a sum-rate ceiling for high signal-to-noise ratios (SNR).
-In \cite[Theorem 3]{jindal2006mbclf} provides a formula for the minimum scaling of $B$ to maintain a per-user rate gap of $\log_2b$ bits/s/Hz.
-Although derived for ZF, the author claims that for all SNR, \cite[Theorem 3]{jindal2006mbclf} is even more accurate for the RZF-CDU proposed in \cite{peel2005vpt}.

-This work extends the results in \cite{hochwald2002space,peel2005vpt,jindal2006mbclf,ding2007mab,nguyen2008mtb} by applying novel results of large dimensional random matrices to derive deterministic approximations of the SINR under ZF and RZF precoding.
-These approximations are referred to as \textit{deterministic equivalents} as they are \textit{independent} of the stochastic parameters of the system model.
-Moreover, these deterministic equivalents match the true SINR, almost surely, for asymptotically large $K$.
-Also, as corroborated by numerical results in Section \ref{sec:determ-equiv-sum}, they approximate the true SINR very accurately even for small $K$.
-The communication channel correlation is modeled as Kronecker to account for transmit correlation and different user path losses.
-In this general case, these deterministic equivalents do not have a closed form expression but are the solution of an implicit equation.
-For uncorrelated channels and equal path losses though, the deterministic equivalents have a closed form expression.

-This framework directly extends the analysis for ZF in \cite{hochwald2002space} and \cite{nguyen2008mtb} to include transmit correlation, path losses and imperfect CSIT.
-Furthermore, our approach allows for a unification and extension of the RZF analysis in \cite{peel2005vpt,jindal2006mbclf,nguyen2008mtb}.
-In particular, we optimize the RZF-CDU proposed in \cite{peel2005vpt,nguyen2008mtb}, where the optimal regularization term is the solution to an implicit equation and has a closed form for uncorrelated signals and equal path losses.
-This optimal RZF precoder is referred to as ORZF.
-Moreover, for RZF and ZF, to maintain a per-user rate offset of $\log_2b$ bits/s/Hz, we derive the required scaling laws of the distortion of the CSIT as a function of the SNR.
-Under RVQ, these results extend \cite[Theorem 3]{jindal2006mbclf}.